Skip to main content

 Is the traffic light noise monitor free?

 Yes.
-No signup, no ads, no hidden costs.
+No ads, no hidden costs.
 It runs entirely in your browser.

 Does it work for younger students?